chrisbroski/utipem/README.md

 4. A description of its effects
 5. A table of effects at each level for at least *untrained*, *trained* and *intermediate* expertise levels.
 6. A space after *trained* and *intermediate* to document the success of a skill during an encounter for the date and initials of the supervising GM.
-7. Prerequisities to attempt, if any (typically a piece of equipment)
+7. Prerequisites to attempt, if any (typically a piece of equipment)
 8. Prerequisites to train, if any (usually a more basic type of training)

 #### Example Card